Cold medicines for kids: What's the risk?

-An over-the-counter pain reliever — such as acetaminophen (Tylenol, others) or ibuprofen (Advil, Motrin, others) — can reduce a fever and ease the pain of a sore throat or headache.
-Remember, though, low-grade fevers help fight infection and don't necessarily need treatment.
+An over-the-counter pain reliever — such as acetaminophen (Tylenol, others) or ibuprofen (Advil, Children's Motrin, others) — can reduce a fever and ease the pain of a sore throat.
+However, fevers are generally harmless.
+The main purpose for treating them is to help your child feel comfortable.

 Is codeine OK?